Home » Insiders Guides » Insider’s Guide to the London Dungeon

-Insider’s Guide to the London Dungeons
+Insider’s Guide to the London Dungeon

 1. The London Dungeon; Online Savings

-3. The London Dungeons; Immersive Experience
+2. The London Dungeons; Immersive Experience

 Billed as a immersive experience, within a darkened environment, you’ll be moving at pace from room to room accompanied by themed actors.
 Whilst mobile phones are not permitted during your journey, you’ll have the opportunity to purchase photographic souvenirs at the end of your tour.
 To get the most from your experience, we suggest you simply jump in and immerse yourself within the experience and get involved with the audience participation.